Padres vs Tigers Odds, Spread, and Total

 Padres vs Tigers Predictions and Picks

-The Padres face the Tigers in this interleague matchup.
-San Diego is 7-3 in their last ten games and 4-5 on the road.
-The Padres' offense ranks first in both batting average and on-base percentage, while their pitching staff is second in ERA.
+The Padres battle the Tigers in this interleague matchup.
+San Diego is 6-4 in its last ten games and 5-6 on the road.
+The Padres rank first in both batting average and on-base percentage.
+On the mound, they are second in ERA.
 Fernando Tatis Jr. leads the team in batting average, home runs, and RBIs.

-On the mound for San Diego is Randy Vasquez, who is 1-1 with a 1.74 ERA.
-So far this season, Vasquez typically goes five to six innings and allows one to two runs, though walks can be an issue.
+Tatis has recorded hits in both games of the series, and the offense has been scoring early.

-The Tigers are 6-4 in their last ten games and an impressive 8-2 at home.
-They hover around the top ten in runs scored, batting average, and on-base percentage.
-Their pitching staff ranks third in ERA.
+Starting for San Diego is Nick Pivetta, who is 3-1 with a 1.57 ERA.
+Four of his five starts this season have been quality outings, including three shutouts.
+The Tigers are 5-5 in their last ten games and 9-3 at home.
+They rank tenth in runs scored and batting average, and third in ERA.
 Spencer Torkelson leads the team in home runs and RBIs.

-Starting for Detroit is Keider Montero, who is 0-1 with a 9.00 ERA.
-In his only start this season, he pitched five innings, allowing eight hits, five runs, three home runs, one walk, and eight strikeouts.
+On the mound for Detroit is Jack Flaherty, who is 1-1 with a 2.53 ERA.
+He has pitched consistently well this season, typically going five to six innings, allowing just a few hits and one to two runs.
+His strikeout numbers are also trending upward.

+In most of their recent games, these teams haven't generated much offense, and both clubs rank in the top three in ERA.
+The starters for this game haven't had a bad outing all year and typically deliver quality starts.
+This is shaping up to be a close, low-scoring game where a late-game hit could be the difference maker.